 WANT TO BOOK A SESSION?

 I am currently in the practicum phase of my PRYT training.
 This 9-month practicum requires me to complete 50 one-on-one practice sessions with clients.
-As I am a student, these session are offered at no cost to you.
-In exchange, I will ask you to provide feedback about your experience.
+Therapy yoga sessions are offered on a donation basis (give what you feel moved and able to offer).
 All sessions are in my office located at 845 North Main Street, Suite 6, Providence, RI 02904.
 To book an appointment you may call 781-724-9007 or email (preferred): .

 Jorge C. Armesto, Ph.D., Ed.M., RYT

 I am a bilingual clinical psychologist in private practice in Providence, Rhode Island, where I serve

 linguistically and culturally diverse communities.
 Working within a Buddhist psychology and yogic perspectives, my work seeks to understand how multiple sources of oppression and resiliency intersect and inform the lived experiences of people.
 I am section faculty at the Institute for Meditation and Psychotherapy yearlong certificate program (www.meditationandpsychotherapy.org) and serve as a consulting psychologist at Bristol Community College Counseling Center in Fall River, Massachusetts.